 Break the Ice

-After the Icebreaker you should give the participants the time to ask clarifying questions before you start the main session.
-Also ask the participants questions in order to make sure they know what is expected from them.
-Don’t assume that if they don’t have questions, they know what is expected from them.
+After the Icebreaker, you should give the participants the time to ask clarifying questions before you start the main session.
+Also, ask the participants questions in order to make sure they know what is expected of them.
+Don’t assume that if they don’t have questions, they know what is expected of them.